Image Credit: ©Reduce Reuse Recycle

 Once Christmas is over, you may be wanting to find environmentally friendly ways of disposing of your Christmas items including recycling your Christmas tree, disposing of broken fairy lights carefully and recycling your Christmas cards.
 For many years the Woodland Trust collected Christmas cards for recycling with collection points at various retailers across the UK, most recently with collection boxes in branches of Marks and Spencer.

-No other organisations or supermarkets have at present announced any nationwide Christmas Card recycling schemes.
+At the moment no organisations or supermarkets have announced any nationwide Christmas Card recycling schemes.